BenjaminVerney/gestal-cloud-docs/docs/api/getting-started.md

 As Web API evolve, some backwards-incompatible changes may occur.

-Versioning is handled through specific media-types format.
+Versioning is handled through specific media-types formats.

-To set the API version on a specific request, send a media-type like:
+To set the API version on a specific request, just send a media-type like:

 ```
 application/vnd.gestal.<version>+json